Friday Afternoon Seminar

 (decidability not known, only PSpace-hardness known)

-5. Regular separability for languages of Vector Addition Systems - decidability
+5. F-separability for subclasses G of languages of Vector Addition Systems - decidability

 (ExpSpace algorithm known, only PSpace-hardness known)

-8. Reachability problem for two-dimensional Branching Vector Addition Systems - decidability
+8. Reachability problem for Branching Vector Addition Systems - decidability

 9. Equivalence problem for unambiguous pushdown automata - decidability